Andreas Mang

 • Co-organized (w/ A. Arnold (WPI)) a mini-symposium at CMBE, George Mason University, Arlington, VA.

-• Co-organized (w/ J. Modersitzki & J. Lellmann) a mini-symposium at SIAM IS, Atlanta, GA.
+• Co-organized (w/ J. Modersitzki (ULuebeck) & J. Lellmann (ULuebeck)) a mini-symposium at SIAM IS, Atlanta, GA.

 • Presented work on CLAIRE at SIAM UQ24, Trieste, IT, February 27-March 1, 2024.